CS-5/eventflare/README.md

 ### What this project is not:

 - The best example of how to work with the technologies and projects mentioned above (I'm learning 100% of this as I go...
-Pull Requests anyone?).
+After the Developer Challenge, pull requests anyone?).
 - A bullet-proof (both in security and functionality) solution for advertising and handling RSVP's for events.
 There are definitely some tweaks that should be made before it can be considered production-ready.
 - A UI/UX design masterpiece.